Plan your perfect Adventure...

 Follow one of the many scenic paths which skirt around the lake, much admired by Wainwright.
 Or head up to the nearby fells such as Helvellyn for a full days hike.
 Look out for red deer or red squirrels along the way!Daffodils at Gowbarrow Park photo by Ben Barden courtesy of the Cumbria Photo Library

-Go walking in search of the Spring daffodils on the shore line around Glencoyne which inspired Wordsworth to write his famous poem.
+Go walking in search of the Spring daffodils on the shore line around Glencoyne.
+These daffodils inspired Wordsworth to write his famous poem.
 Wordsworth once wrote of Ullswater, as being, "perhaps, upon the whole, the happiest combination of beauty and grandeur, which any of the Lakes affords".

 Visit the National Trust's Aira Force, where a series of waterfalls plunge through an attractive wooded ravine.
 Aira Force drops an impressive 65ft and is the perfect place for a family walk and picnic.